dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 -   The rectangles of adjacent sibling zoom boxes are never the same colour.

-The colour specifier of a sequence colour has the following parts.
+A sequence colour specifier has the following parts.

 -   **Stub**, a fixed text.
 -   **Ordinal**, a first integer with a value from zero up to a designated